 Chef, three-times bestselling author, businesswoman, restaurateur and soon-to-be first-time mum, Jasmine Hemsley, is one of Britain’s hardest working people in the wellness world.
 She’s also one of the loveliest and the most down to earth, proving having a whopping 115k followers on Instagram does not equate to a big ego.

-As this weekend saw World Mental Health Day take place, we sat down with the Londoner to talk life during lockdown and how the pandemic has had an affect on her wellbeing.
+We sat down with the Londoner to talk life during lockdown and how the pandemic has had an affect on her wellbeing.
 From the sound baths that got her through to adjusting to a ‘new normal’ and her delightful baby news, here’s what she had to say…

 What were your last positive memories before lockdown kicked in back in March?

 At the beginning of the year I celebrated my 40th birthday with a good friend with a big joint party at The Standard in Kings Cross.
 I hadn’t had a party in about 15 years and it was a chance encounter with said friend at my café in Selfridges and her asking if we should celebrate it together that made me do it!
 Otherwise I tend to have a quiet adventure with my other half somewhere out of town and a little dinner with friends.